A.A.R. – Against All Risks (insurance term)

 Line Hauler – Transports goods from terminal to terminal.

 Manifest Confidentiality Process – Current U.S. law allows independent third-party companies to access vessel manifests and summary statistical reports of imports and exports, including household goods shipments.
 Information eligible for disclosure includes the shipper’s name, address, passport number, and the name and address to which the shipment is consigned.
-To request this information remain confidential, the owner of the goods or its third-party authorized agent must complete a manifest confidentiality form and send it to Customs Border Patrol (CBP).
+To request this information remain confidential, the owner of the goods or its third-party authorized agent must complete a manifest confidentiality form and send it to U.S. Customs and Border Protection (CBP).

 Marine Insurance – Insurance specifically to cover your belongings whilst in transit over long distances and/or across water by vehicle, ship, or aircraft.
 The policy will cover specific marine risks.